ZackMFleischman/storybook-generator/README.md

 - **Project Management**: Sidebar drawer to create, load, and switch between projects
 - **Resume Progress**: Automatically returns to where you left off when loading a project
-- **Iterative Editing**: Provide feedback on any section and regenerate with changes
+- **Dual-Mode Editing**: Edit content directly (manual edit) or provide AI suggestions for regeneration
 - **Cover Generation**: Automatic front cover (with title) and back cover (with blurb) generation
 - **AI Response Caching**: Global cache avoids repeated API calls for identical prompts
 - **Age-Appropriate Content**: Supports ages 3-5 (simple vocabulary) and 5-8 (more complex narrative)